bhaubhau/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an Adam optimizer with learning rate of 0.001 and Epochs=50, BatchSize=128.
 I also set an expected accuracy threshold, where if the model reached a desired threshold of 0.94, it saves the model
+I tried training the model by modifying the hyper parameters like the number of Epochs.
+Saw that by increasing the number of epochs, the accuracy of the model reaches a specific point and then it starts oscillating.
+So once the model reached the specified threshold, I stopped the training and saved the model

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

+I used implementation of existing LeNet model, which classifies nonMnist dataset of characters, and as the size of images available were close to those used by Lenet, this model was used.
+I tried using other techniques like introduction of dropout layers with different keep probabilities as well changing the output layer sizes, average pooling etc, and the model giving the desired accuracy was finaly chosen
 My final model results were:
 * validation set accuracy of 0.94
 * test set accuracy of 0.92